 Different coverage for a child's claim

-The CTP Scheme provides at fault cover for a child under 16 years of age for an accident that occurs in South Australia (for example when the child is an underage driver) for their necessary and reasonable treatment, care and support.
-This cover also applies when the vehicle is registered interstate.
+The CTP Scheme provides cover for a child under 16 years of age for an accident that occurs in South Australia (for example when the child is an underage driver) for their necessary and reasonable treatment, care and support.
+This applies regardless of fault.
+It also applies when the vehicle is registered interstate.